Heroku Postgres Follower Databases

 with followers to safely run ad-hoc queries against your production data.

 Database replication serves many purposes including increasing read throughput with a leader-follower configuration, additional availability with a hot standby, serving as a reporting database, and seamless migrations and upgrades.
-Though these strategies all serve different purposes they are all based on the ability to create and manage copies of a lead database.
+Though these strategies all serve different purposes, they’re all based on the ability to create and manage copies of a lead database.
 On Heroku Postgres, this functionality is exposed as the follow feature.

 Followers are only supported on Standard, Premium, and Private and Shield tier database plans.
-Follow these steps to upgrade from a Hobby tier (dev or basic) plan to a production plan.
+To upgrade from an Essential-tier plan to a plan in another tier, follow these instructions.

 Followers, like all Heroku Postgres databases, are charged on a pro-rated basis based on the plan of the follower.

-The follower must be able to accommodate the current data volume of the leader database.
-If an attempt is made to create a follower that cannot accommodate the data volume, the follower will not be created and an error message will indicate the minimum plan needed.
+The follower must accommodate the current data volume of the leader database.
+If you attempt to create a follower that can’t accommodate the data volume, no follower is created and an error message indicates the minimum plan needed.

-When a database is ready to support followers, that information will be shown in heroku pg:info
+When a database is ready to support followers, that information shows in heroku pg:info

 :